 You can also use the PPPoE pass-through to test a PPPoE connection.
-If the router cannot establish a PPPoE connection with the ISP server for some reason, you can enable the PPPoE pass-through mechanism and try to set a connection from a computer.
+If the router cannot establish a PPPoE connection with the ISP server for some reason, you can enable the PPPoE pass-through mechanism and try to set up a connection from a computer.

 The PPPoE pass-through mechanism only applies when you need to establish a PPPoE connection from the host.
 This mechanism has nothing to do with the PPPoE client of the router itself.

 You can enable PPPoE pass-through in the web interface on the 'Home segment' page.
 Enable this option, and in the 'For connection' field, specify the interface or connection where the external PPPoE server is.

 An example of creating a PPPoE connection on a Windows 10 computer